manish257/gym_exercises/README.md

-# Gym App for Exercises using ReactJS
+# Gym App for Exercises made using ReactJS